Privacy scare, or Alexa butt-dial?

 "He apologized like 15 times in a matter of 30 minutes and he said, 'We really appreciate you bringing this to our attention, this is something we need to fix!'"

-Amazon did not immediately respond to our attempts to verify Danielle's claims.
+Amazon did not immediately respond to our attempts to verify Danielle's claims, but the company confirmed the incident to KIRO 7, offering them the following response:

+"Amazon takes privacy very seriously.
+We investigated what happened and determined this was an extremely rare occurrence.
+We are taking steps to avoid this from happening in the future."

 Danielle says that Amazon was unable to pinpoint exactly what had caused the unintentional broadcast, but there are a couple of possibilities.
 Users who have opted into Alexa's calling and messaging feature can share their contacts list to let Alexa scan for any phone numbers registered to her database.
 Then, they can call those contacts by name using commands like, "Alexa, call Gary."

 Another, more alarming possibility is that something else triggered the device, or that it malfunctioned.
-Either one would come with problematic implications about Amazon's ability to protect customer privacy.
+Either one would come with problematic implications about Amazon's ability to protect its customers' privacy.

 When we hear more from Amazon, we'll update this story.